-Denote $\mathcal{T} = (\Sigma, \Pi, N, A)$ to be the space of all user interactions with a conversational AI system with each request or turn $t_i = (u_i, p_i, c_i, a_i) \in \mathcal{T}$ consisting of four parts: $u_i \in \Sigma$ is the user request utterance, $p_i \in \Pi$ is the semantic interpretation for $u_i$ from NLU, $c_i \in N$ is the contextual metadata (e.g., whether the device has a screen), and $a_i \in A$ is the system action or response for $u_i$.
-Here, we note that we are proposing a general framework that allows a scalable and automatic curation of supervision data to improve NLU, and we keep the unit of the semantic interpretation abstract for generalizability, which can be for one or a combination of NLU sub-tasks of domain classification, intent classification, and slot tagging.
+Denote $\mathcal{T} = (\Sigma, \Pi, N, A)$ to be the space of all user interactions with a conversational AI system with each request or turn $t_i = (u_i, p_i, c_i, a_i) \in \mathcal{T}$ consisting of four parts: $u_i \in \Sigma$ is the user request utterance, $p_i \in \Pi$ is the semantic interpretation for $u_i$ from NLU, $c_i \in N$ is the contextual metadata (e.g., whether the device has a screen), and $a_i \in A$ is the system action or response.
+Here, we are proposing a general framework that allows a scalable and automatic curation of supervision data to improve NLU, and we keep the unit of the semantic interpretation abstract for generalizability, which can be for one or a combination of NLU sub-tasks of domain classification, intent classification, and slot tagging.
 For instance, one possible interpretation unit would be domain-intent-slots tuple, which is what we use in our experiments described in Section \ref{sec:exp}.
 Although we only focus on NLU in this paper, the approach here can be extended to improve other components in a conversational AI system such as skill routing \cite{li2021neural}.

-More formally, we define a \emph{session} of user interaction $s = \{t_1, t_2, \dots, t_q\} \subseteq \mathcal{T}$ which is a list of time-consecutive turns by the same user that are temporally close to each other.
+We define a \emph{session} of user interaction $s = \{t_1, t_2, \dots, t_q\} \subseteq \mathcal{T}$ which is a list of time-consecutive turns by the same user.